top of page

 Monitor their behaviour

+Keep an eye on your child's behaviour and comfort level over the next few days.
+Sometimes, children might need extra support if they experience discomfort or anxiety after treatment.
+If necessary, consult the dentist for advice on managing any post-treatment pain or issues.
 Some parents have told us that after a tooth extraction, the structure of the mouth can feel different, which may take time to get used to and can disrupt eating behaviours.
 This adjustment period can take a few weeks as your child gets used to the new sensations and physical changes in their mouth.
 The things that your child is able to eat and drink after a dental procedure might change.
 It may be beneficial to anticipate this in advance of the dental treatment where possible, and consider beginning to introduce these foods and drinks into weeks before the planned treatment so that your child is able to tolerate them afterwards.
+Be patient and supportive, and don't hesitate to seek additional guidance from your dentist if needed.

 bottom of page